danluo7/gbm/README.md

 These 8 files together constitute the index: they are all that is needed to align reads to that reference.

-For mouse mm10 genome hisat pre-built index:
+For mouse mm10 genome hisat2 pre-built index:

     wget https://genome-idx.s3.amazonaws.com/hisat/mm10_genome.tar.gz

+note: GRCm39 = mm39, and GRCm38 = mm10